 Our Generous Giving Team is here to help you grow giving to support a sustainable future for your local mission and ministry.
 The Team can support you with resources and technology to help your parish develop a generous culture.
-Contact them on 0191 270 4155 or j.christie@newcastle.anglican.org i At the time of writing we have 82 paid vicars and 18 paid curates.
-Monthly basic cost is therefore £340K; Annual £4M.

-ii From 1998 the cost of providing pension is borne by each diocese making pension contributions into the Funded Clergy Pension Scheme Parish Share Leaflet: July 2021
+Contact them on 0191 270 4155 or generousgiving@newcastle.anglican.org i From 1998 the cost of providing pension is borne by each diocese making pension contributions into the Funded Clergy Pension Scheme